Every day, distracted driving kills more than nine people and injures another 1,060 individuals.

 - It slows down the driver’s reaction time and prevents him or her from making necessary and timely maneuvers in order to avoid a crash.

-The risk increases even more when the driver who is eating also happens to be intoxicated, inexperienced, or fatigued, because then it is more likely that the driver would have impaired judgement.
+The risk increases, even more, when the driver who is eating also happens to be intoxicated, inexperienced, or fatigued because then it is more likely that the driver would have impaired judgment.

 Avoid Distracted Driving

 One simple way that a driver can avoid eating while driving is to avoid drive-through restaurants.
 Although these eateries are convenient, eating and driving causes serious distraction and puts you in harm’s way.
 Eating and driving can cause serious accidents that lead to severe injuries and even death.
 The distracted driver not only puts his or her own life in danger but also that of the other drivers they are sharing the road with.
 (Learn more – Save Lives, Avoid Distracted Driving)